 If bunny needs a safe area of his/her own while you're not at home, try closing off one well rabbit-proofed room to keep bunny out of trouble.
 Don't forget the toys!
 A roomy exercise pen is the next best thing.
 It consists of a heavy wire "wall" which unfolds into an adjustable pen.
 It has no floor or ceiling, allowing for good air flow and a less "closed off" feeling than a cage.
 They are sold in three different heights, 24 in., 30 in., and 36 in. if you have a jumper.
 Some come with a gate.

-If other household factors (such as dogs or small children) make caging your rabbit the safer option, get a large, roomy cage...even larger for bonded pairs.
-Each rabbit should have living space a m inimum of five times the size of the rabbit.
-There are two-story cages available now that most bunnies love.
-Some cages look very furniture-like to better fit with your decor.
-Most cage companies will custom make their cages to your specifications.
+If other household factors (such as dogs or small children) means that free roaming is not a safe option, consider getting a large, roomy hutch...even larger for bonded pairs.
+Each rabbit should have living space a minimum of five times the size of the rabbit.
+There are two-story hutches available that many bunnies love.
+Some hutches look very furniture-like to better fit with your decor.

 Another idea: Take a paper bag, fill it with hay and a few of bunny's favorite treats, poke a few holes, tie it with a bit of twine and voila! hours of fun for bun.

-Chewing habits vary by rabbit - some are munchers, some aren't - but I haven't met a bun yet who can resist an electrical cord.
+Chewing habits vary by rabbit - some are munchers, some aren't - but almost no bunny can resist an electrical cord.
 This can result in electrocution.
 Pull as many cords up off the floor as you can and cover the rest with a strong cord cover.
 There are different styles and sizes available.

 If you have potted plants, keep them out of bunny's reach.
 Besides becoming a major source of joyously messy excavation, many plants are poisonous to rabbits and they can't tell the difference between safe and unsafe.
 Put them where foliage can't fall to the floor.